 If it was the action or inaction of another individual or organisation that was directly responsible for your fibula fracture, you may be entitled to compensation for the pain and suffering that was inflicted on you.
 In the eyes of the law, anyone who suffers an accident or injury that was somebody else’s fault deserves to be compensated for the exact kinds of problems that were discussed above.

 Where to turn

 If you have suffered a fibula fracture that wasn’t your fault and want to seek the compensation that is due to you, Accident Advice Helpline are here to help you every step of the way.
 Our innovative 30-second test is a great starting point which gives you an estimate of the kind of compensation which may be due to you through a few basic answers to easy questions which you can give online, in no time.

-You can then call us on 0800 689 0500, or 0333 500 0992 on your mobile, to get confidential advice from Accident Advice Helpline’s friendly and experienced staff, who are available 24 hours a day to guide you through the whole of your claims process.
+You can then call us on 0800 689 0500, or 0333 500 0993 on your mobile, to get confidential advice from Accident Advice Helpline’s friendly and experienced staff, who are available to guide you through the whole of your claims process.

 After this, Accident Advice Helpline’s team of in-house solicitors will take over and work on your behalf to get you the compensation that you deserve.
-They benefit from the company’s 15 years’ worth of experience, and in the majority of cases you will not need to attend any court proceedings as these solicitors will do all the hard work for you.
+You can benefit from the company’s 16years’ worth of experience, and in the majority of cases you will not need to attend any court proceedings as our solicitors will do all the hard work for you.